 As we stated earlier, no single person can possibly be talented in all the various areas that inbound requires.
 Therefore, a team is required.
 Try to find a team that does inbound all day long, for best results.
 Some agencies focus only on inbound, and partnering with an agency like this is your best chance at finding the best talent.

 HubSpot, the company that coined the term "inbound marketing" and literally wrote the book on it, has a program in place to train and certify agencies in Inbound Marketing.
-Look for an agency that has been certified by HubSpot, and it's even better if you find some who is a certified HubSpot partner.
+Look for an agency that has been certified by HubSpot, and it's even better if you find one that is a certified HubSpot partner.

 The quality of thinking that goes into creating an inbound marketing strategy needs to be very high.
 There are many moving parts and doing it successfully requires a highly intelligent strategist to lead the effort.
 Find an inbound marketing agency with a brilliant strategist at the helm.
 This will directly correlate to the success of your marketing efforts.

 Once you find an inbound marketing agency with sufficient talent, it is important to make sure they are the right fit for you.
 After all, you will likely be working closely with this team for several years.
 Make sure they share your core values and have experience in your industry.